Azure/azure-sdk-for-js/documentation/MIGRATION-guide-for-next-generation-management-libraries.md

-## Guide for migrating to the next generation of Azure JavaScript SDK for Management Libraries
+# Guide for migrating to the next generation of Azure JavaScript SDK for Management-Plane Libraries

-This document is intended to help users migrate Javascript/Typescript SDK for management libraries to the next-generation.
+This document is intended to show the customers of the Javascript/Typescript management-plane libraries how to migrate their code to use the next-generation.

-**For users new to the Javascript/Typescript SDK ([azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js)) please see [quick start for next generation](./next-generation-quickstart.md).**
+**For new customers of the Javascript/Typescript SDK ([azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js)) please see [quick start for next generation](./next-generation-quickstart.md).**

 ## Why switch to the next-generation

 Compared to the current management libraries, the next-generation has the following changes:

 1. Authentication: The packages `@azure/ms-rest-nodeauth` or `@azure/ms-rest-browserauth` are no longer supported.
 Use package [@azure/identity](https://www.npmjs.com/package/@azure/identity) instead.
 Select a credential from Azure Identity examples based on the authentication method of your choice
 1. Callbacks: Method overloads that used callbacks have been removed and the use of promises is encouraged instead